cs1302uga/cs1302-gallery/README.md

    button.setOnAction(handler);
    ```

-   The solution presented above is probably the simplest.
-Alternatively, you
+   **Advanced:** The solution presented above is probably the simplest.
-   can make use of some of the classes in the
+   Alternatively, you can make use of some of the classes in the
    [`javafx.concurrent`](https://docs.oracle.com/javase/8/javafx/api/javafx/concurrent/package-summary.html) package,
    which provide, among other things, the ability to control the execution and
    track the progress of code that is deferred to another thread.
 For more information,